2025–26 ABA League Second Division: Croatian clubs controversy

 Cedevita Junior (5th in the Croatian national championship) decided to play in 2025-26 FIBA Europe Cup.
 KK Kvarner (6th in the Croatian national championship) and five other Croatian teams played a qualifying tournament for the 2025–26 European North Basketball League.

-After discontent from KK Cibona (because of not getting a wild card for the 2025-26 ABA League First Division) and claiming that they won't play in the Second Division, team decided to eventually join it, because of the possibility of losing the ownership part in the ABA League JTD.
-However, on October 11, only two days before the first game against TFT Skopje, KK Cibona offiicially left the competition.
+After discontent from KK Cibona (because the club had not received a wild card for the 2025-26 ABA League First Division) and club's management claiming the club would not play in the Second Division, the team eventually joined the league, as refusal to play would potentially have affected club's share of ownership in the ABA League JTD.
+However, on October 11, only two days before the first game against TFT Skopje, KK Cibona officially abandoned its participation in the competition.

 Wild cards

 OKK Sloboda Tuzla and KK Vojvodina were the first two clubs getting the wild cards.

 Since Croatian and many Slovenian clubs refused to play in the league, ABA League board considered giving a wild card (beside Bosnian KK Jahorina) to the Macedonian MKK Kumanovo or Bosnian SKK Student Igokea m:tel (a farm club of KK Igokea).
-SKK Student's apply was accepted so Bosnia and Herzegovina is represented by 5 teams, which is the most that any country has had in this competition.
+SKK Student's application was accepted so Bosnia and Herzegovina is represented by 5 teams, which is the most that any country has had in this competition.

 KK Tivat from Montenegro had been initially drawn in the competition, but was replaced before the season's start with KK Primorje 1945 Herceg Novi due to its financial difficulties.

 As a substitute for KK Cibona, ABA League board invited SPD Radnički Kragujevac.